Go City’s Miami All-Inclusive Pass Review 2023: Is It a Good Deal for You?

 Miami All-Inclusive Pass: How It Works

-The Go Miami Pass is an all-inclusive pass that includes entry to 28 Florida attractions for one low price.
-The more you do, the more you save – up to 55%!
+The Go Miami Pass is an all-inclusive pass that includes entry to more than 25 Florida attractions for one low price.
+The more you do, the more you save – up to 50%!

 The pass works on a calendar day basis with one, two, three, and five-day options available.
-Calendar days are distinct from 24-hour periods, which means that if you buy a three-day pass and activate it in the afternoon, you get the rest of that day, plus two other full days.
+Calendar days are distinct from 24-hour periods, which means that if you buy a three-day pass and activate it in the afternoon, you only get the rest of that day, plus two other full days.
 So, start early in the morning on your first day to get the full value of the pass.

 The cool thing about the Go Miami Pass is that unlike most other all-inclusive options, like the New York Pass, you’re not restricted to consecutive days.
 Instead, you have 14 days to use your pass.

 For example, if you buy a 3-day pass, you don’t have to use it 3 days in a row.
 You activate it on the first day and then you have 13 days remaining to use the other 2.
 This is great because it allows you to enjoy chill beach days or shopping sprees between sightseeing and activities.

 Attractions on Go City’s Miami All-Inclusive Pass

-The Go Miami Pass includes access to 28 attractions.
-We’ve listed the current options below along with their regular admission price*:
+The Go Miami Pass includes access to more than 25 attractions.
+We’ve listed top sites below along with their regular admission price*:

 - Hop-on Hop-off Big Bus Classic Tour – $49.99